silverton-io/buz-docs/docs/outputs/database/mysql.md

 The MySQL sink writes `valid` and `invalid` events to the configured tables.

-It is especially useful if you already have MySQL running and want to quickly get started with Honeypot-based event tracking.
+It is especially useful if you already have MySQL running and want to quickly get started with Buz-based event tracking.

-Tables are ensured upon Honeypot startup, so manual creation is not required.
+Tables are ensured upon Buz startup, so manual creation is not required.

 ## Sample MySQL Sink Configuration